 It seems therefore natural to attempt a systematic study of Markov chains defined on Catalan structures, but this task has proved very hard.
 For one thing, the natural notion of adjacency for different Catalan structures does not always translate well via sensible bijections, which gives rise to a rich panorama of different chains one might consider.
 But even concentrating on a single Markov chain has proved challenging so far, as attested by the relative scarceness of tight bounds for their mixing times, one notable exception being Wilson's result \cite{Wilson04} for adjacent transpositions on Dyck paths.

-Twenty years after a serious effort was started on this kind of problems, we still do not have tight bounds for the mixing of the triangulation walk proposed by Aldous.
+Twenty years after a serious effort was started problems of this kind, we still do not have tight bounds for the mixing of the triangulation walk proposed by Aldous.
 Molloy, Reed and Steiger showed an $\Omega(n^\frac32)$ lower bound for its mixing time~\cite{MRS99}, while the best upper bound to date is McShine and Tetali's $O(n^5\log n)$ obtained in \cite{Catalan97}, where they analyse Markov chains on a number of other Catalan structures.
-As for $n$-cladograms, while the conjecture Aldous made in conjunction to the triangulation walk remains open, some chains have proved easier to analyse: Aldous himself showed an upper bound of $O(n^3)$ for the relaxation time of a particular chain \cite{Ald00}, improved to $O(n^2)$, which is tight, by Schweinsberg \cite{S02}; also note L\"ohr, Mytnik and Winter's work on the chain in the diffusion limit \cite{LMW18}.
+As for $n$-cladograms, while the conjecture Aldous made in conjunction to the triangulation walk remains open, some chains have proved easier to analyse: Aldous himself showed an upper bound of $O(n^3)$ for the relaxation time of a particular chain \cite{Ald00}, improved to $O(n^2)$, which is tight, by Schweinsberg \cite{S02}; also note L\"ohr, Mytnik and Winter's work on the chain in the diffusion limit \cite{LMW18} as well as Forman, Pal, Rizzolo and Winkel's in a similar vein \cite{2018arXiv180907756F}.
 Furthermore, recent results for the mixing of a very natural chain on Dyck paths were obtained by Cohen, Tetali and Yeliussizov \cite{Catalan15} by rephrasing it as a basis exchange walk on a balanced matroid.

 On the other hand, for many natural chains on Catalan structures, triangulations and related objects not even a polynomial upper bound for the mixing time is known.
 One such example is that of lattice triangulations, where polynomial bounds are only known for biased versions of the chain~\cite{CMSS15,CMSS16,S17}; see also works on rectangular dissections, for which polynomial bounds were obtained very recently \cite{CMRdyadic, CLSdyadic}.